alexgolec/schwab-py/README.rst

 currently the most popular method of accessing this API, with a community of hundreds of active users on our Discord server.

-While the details of the forthcoming Schwab API have not yet been announced, this repository serves as a placeholder for a python wrapper around it.
-It currently has no functionality.
+~~While the details of the forthcoming Schwab API have not yet been announced, this repository serves as a placeholder for a python wrapper around it.
+It currently has no functionality.~~ The Schwab API has now been released.
+We are currently processing the details and are actively working on adding complete functionality.
 Stay tuned for updates as they become available.